 Your Strategy Should be Built from the Outset

 A good defense lawyer will develop a strategy and a theory of the case from the outset, and challenge everything that must be challenged to argue that theory to the jury.
 Challenging everything in every case is throwing spaghetti at the wall and seeing what sticks.
 When defense lawyers do this it can look like deception to juries, and this is never a good thing.
-If you deceive a jury, they lose trust in the defense lawyer and this is a recipe for losing the case.
+If you deceive a jury, the jury loses trust in the defense lawyer and this is a recipe for losing the case.
 There must be a well-honed defense, while at the same time not confusing the jury or coming off as disingenuous to the jury.

 When I first meet with prospective clients in a DWI case, we talk about how the case might go based on the information we have.
 Once we receive all the evidence from the prosecutor’s office, I will build your file and we will analyze everything.
-This will almost always consist of police reports and videos of you performing the field sobriety tests.
+This will almost always consist of police reports, statements of witnesses, and videos of you performing the field sobriety tests.
 If you would like to, we can sit down and watch the video together.
 I want the both of us to be on the same page regarding your defense, what the goals of the defense are, and what our plan is.
 If you call me and schedule a consultation, I will answer all the questions you may have.
 This is very important to my clients and it is very important to me.
 Let’s look at intoxication and what that can mean in a jury trial.

 What is Intoxication?

 In Texas, intoxication is defined by Chapter 49 of the Texas Penal Code and has three different meanings:

 - Loss of normal use of the physical faculties

 - Loss of normal use of mental faculties

 - Blood alcohol concentration of above 0.08 grams per 100 milliliters